John Prescott: Life after government

 On 30 July 2010, Prescott appeared before the panel at the Chilcot Inquiry concerning the Iraq War.
 Prescott stated that he was doubtful about the legality, intelligence and information about Iraq's Weapons of Mass Destruction.
 The inquiry was launched by Gordon Brown in the summer of 2009 shortly after operations in the war ended.
 In 2016, after publication of the resultant Chilcot Report, which was critical of the war but remained neutral on its legality, Prescott declared that the invasion by UK and US forces had been "illegal" and that members of Tony Blair's Cabinet "were given too little paper documentation to make decisions".

-In February 2012 Prescott announced he would stand for Labour's nomination in the election to be the first Police and Crime Commissioner for Humberside Police.
+In February 2012, Prescott announced he would stand for Labour's nomination in the election to be the first Police and crime commissioner for Humberside Police.
 In June he was selected as the Labour candidate for the election in November 2012.
 In the November election Prescott won the most first preference votes but ended up losing to Conservative Matthew Grove in the second count.

 In March 2013, Prescott suggested that the Queen, Elizabeth II, should abdicate due to her health.
 Prescott was criticised for his position by several MPs.

 On 6 July 2013, Prescott revealed in a newspaper column that he had resigned from the Privy Council in protest against the delays to the introduction of press regulation.
 The resignation only became effective on 6 November the same year.
 The Coalition Government had insisted that the Privy Council must consider a cross-party Royal Charter to underpin a new system of regulation, but that this meant that a final decision would not be taken before 2015.

 On 21 February 2015, it was announced Prescott would return to politics as an adviser to Labour leader Ed Miliband.
+This was a brief return, as Labour lost the imminent general election.

 In October 2015, Prescott was presented with the Shechtman International Leadership Award at the Sustainable Industrial Processing Summit 2015 in Antalya, Turkey, for his contributions to sustainable development in politics.

+Prescott ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.
+He retained his peerage.